 Prompting Details

-The function constructs the final prompt sent to the model by concatenating the system_prompt and the rendered user_prompt_template (where {group} and {description} are substituted with the actual values), separated by two newlines.
+The function constructs a messages array for the API request.
+The system_prompt becomes the content of the system role message, and the rendered user_prompt_template (where {group} and {description} are substituted with the actual values) becomes the content of the user role message.

 The default system_prompt is: